farshidhesami/MLflow-Basic-demo/README.md

     - image\Mlflow-01.png

-## MLflow  tuturial  for run a model in remote server or repository :
+## Run a model in "dagshub" :

+- Note : before "dagshub" we need to commit a " example.py " code to the "github" and then we can run a model in "dagshub" we should go to :

+    - Note  : Go to "MLflow-Basic-demo" folder and delete a "mlruns" because we want to run in remote server.

+    - Go to Github website and create a new repository " https://dagshub.com/repo/create " .
+    - Connect a new repository to the "dagshub" and "github" .
+    -
+    -
+    -

 - when we work with a team and we want to share a model with a team member, we can use a remote server or repository ,All the logs remote server or repository are stored in the mlruns directory.

-    - there is a website "dagshub.com" where we can store a model and share with a team member.

 ### Introduction to DAGsHub :